 Nigel has taught critical studies on various degrees in the Lincoln School of Film & Media since 2000 and was College Director of Education and Students for the College of Arts, 2013-15.
 Previously he gained 20 years’ experience as a lecturer and teacher educator in further and higher education in England, Wales and Nigeria, teaching Film, Media Studies and Media Education, Drama, Literature, and Screenwriting, at all levels from GCSE to Masters.
 Nigel welcomes enquiries regarding research supervision in any of his academic interests.
-He has been Director of Studies for a PhD on American vigilante movies of the 1970s (2016) and second supervisor for an MRes on male television celebrities as branding figures for UK television channels; and he has examined a PhD on experimental American documentaries and documentary approaches in China.
+He has been Director of Studies for a PhD on American vigilante movies of the 1970s (2016) and second supervisor for an MRes on male television celebrities as branding figures for UK television channels; and he has examined PhDs on experimental American documentaries and documentary approaches in China.
 He was second supervisor for a PhD on UK media policy, awarded 2012.
 Nigel’s major publication, ‘The Cinema of Steven Spielberg’ (2007), was described by Thomas Schatz, Executive Director, University of Texas Film Institute, as ‘an impressive, important book: the definitive study of the defining filmmaker of our time.’
 Following this success, which has led to other publications, Nigel co-convened the International Conference ‘Spielberg at Sixty’ (Lincoln, 2007) and was keynote speaker at the ‘Jaws’ 40th Anniversary Symposium in 2015.
 He was interviewed in ‘Rex Appeal’ (Mentorn Productions for BBC4), a documentary on dinosaurs in the movies, broadcast August 2011.
 In line with his career to date, Nigel remains committed to interdisciplinary topics and the importance of media education generally, and is developing a major project on representations of science.

 Film, television, media, cultural and educational studies